lapps/lapps.github.io/installation/jetstream.md

 $ ./jetstream.sh list
 $ ./jetstream.sh ssh proxy
 ```
+NOTE: the above may not work anymore, check.

 The first two commands only need to be done only once after you have opened a new terminal and obviously you only need to run the third command if you had not already downloaded `jetstream`.
 The list command gives you a list of available instances and the ssh command gets you into an instance (you can either give an IP address or a name from the instance as printed by the list command, it can actually be a substring of the name, so `proxy` in our case will match `lappsgrid-proxy`).
 The `proxy` instance is a special instance used by LAPPS Grid developers that allows you to log on to all the other instances even if those instances do not have a public IP address, it is not available to other users..